Acceptable Use Policy

-Access to information in the administrative databases (Colleague and Benefactor) is determined based on job requirements and subject to approval by the module leader and, if outside the individuals functional area, the Vice President for Planning & Information Resources.
+Access to information in the administrative database (Colleague) is determined based on job requirements, requirements, position supervisor, and the Director of MIS.
 Access to certain portions of the databases (for example Human Resources, Payroll) is limited to the System Administrators and staff responsible for that information.

 Authorized access to other computing systems/services is determined by the individual responsible for that system/service or the information contained therein.